 - After the initial two years, you must file your claim within one year of the last provision of authorized medical care/treatment or one year of the last payment of benefits.

 Your Florida workers’ compensation claim could be forever barred unless filed within the above time limits.
-An Orlando workers’ compensation lawyer can help you to file these claims on time.
+An Orlando workers compensation attorney can help you to file these claims on time.

 Can I Sue My Employer?